justinlubin/CS-162-Notes/notes.md

 For `insert`, do the following steps:

-1. Put the node in the bottmo right of the three
+1. Put the node in the bottom right of the three
 1. "Percolate up" (do the swapping thing described in the previous paragraph but upward)